 (i) I will always breed as close to the AKC Standard as possible.
 I will not breed dogs which have severe faults which would be detrimental to the health and welfare of the breed, including temperament flaws.

 (j) I will conduct myself in a sportsmanship manner at all dog shows and functions; and will act as a true representative for the breed and the Club.

 (k) I will not be involved in or use my dogs for any illegal activity.

-(l) I will not make accusations or try to discredit other breeders, exhibitors or CCAA members to anyone but the CCAA Club Officers directly.
+(l) I will not make false accusations or try to discredit other breeders, exhibitors or CCAA members.